seamus-oconnor/mbgl-gesture-handling/README.md

 This is a Mapbox GL JS plugin that handles wheel and touch gestures to prevent unexpected zooming and moving for the map embeded in your web site.

+**Deprecation**

+The `@tilecloud/mbgl-gesture-handling` has been deprecated and future updates will never be provided.
+Please use `@geolonia/mbgl-gesture-handling` instead.

 ## Screenshots

 ### PC